Kazawaryu/Kazawaryu.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I have a Bachelor's degree in Computer Science and Technology from Southern University of Science and Technology (SUSTech), where I graduated in July 2025.
-During my undergraduate studies, I passionately explored 3D perception algorithms, optimal control, and optimizing datasets to advance the exciting field of autonomous driving.
+I am the first year Ph.D. student majoring in mechanical engineering at the University of Georgia.
+During my undergraduate studies at Southern University of Science and Technology (SUSTech), I passionately explored 3D perception algorithms, optimal control, and optimizing datasets to advance the exciting field of autonomous driving.

 I have interned as a Research Assistant for one and a half years, at the Intelligent Sensing and Unmanned System Lab within the Computer Science and Engineering department.

-I have been admitted to the University of Georgia for a Ph.D. in Mechanical Engineering, starting in Fall 2025.
-I am excited to continue my research journey there.